 - If using a control receiver (FrSKY, Crossfire) set the receiver in place - usually with some double sided tape in the channel of the bottom plate under the stack.
 You'll want the wires soldered on if required

 - Attach the motors using the included TPU soft mounts and 16 M3x10 screws.
 The screws have a 'nylon patch' preapplied so threadlock is not necessary.

-- Solder the XT60 harness to the ESC.
+- Solder the XT60 harness to the ESC using the pads on the bottom of the ESC if possible.
 The wire length should be perfect for most 30x30 ESCs.
 It's important to allow enough wire to loop at the back as seen in the photos.

 - Connect wiring for any other device requiring direct power to the ESC (e.g. Air Unit or regulator for Air Unit)

 - Solder remaining Air Unit connections to the flight controller as well as receiver connections if required.

 - Assemble the stack by putting four stainless steel M3x16 screws into the flight controller.
 Thread the M3x5 TPU spacers onto the screws and then through the ESC and into the orange spacers.
 The stack is now complete.